-- Let’s collaborate in testing new approaches and re-evaluate established methods in the light of current market conditions.
+- Collaborate with us in testing new approaches and re-evaluate established methods in the light of current market conditions.

-- Let’s us help lighten your burden and in turn help us grow and keep our industry moving forward.
+- Allow us to lighten your burden and in turn, help us grow and keep our industry moving forward.

 If you have other ideas of how clients and research vendors could collaborate to keep the market research community thriving, I welcome your comments.